ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/overview.md

 ## Why {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}}?
 {: #why_hpdb}

-Built on {{site.data.keyword.IBM_notm}} LinuxONE technology, {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}} provides built-in encryption and tamper protection for data at rest and in flight with excellent <!--vertical -->scalability and performance.
+Built on {{site.data.keyword.IBM_notm}} LinuxONE technology, {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}} provides built-in encryption and tamper protection for data at rest and in flight with <!--excellent vertical scalability-->high availability and performance.
 With {{site.data.keyword.ihsdbaas_full}}, you can deploy your workloads with sensitive data in a highly secure and easy-to-use enterprise cloud database environment.
 It ensures complete data confidentiality and grants data owners complete control over the data, protecting data from both external and internal threats.

 ## How does {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}} work?
 {: #how_hpdb_works}